ChrisVicky/chrisvicky.github.io/source/_posts/2023-01-16-An-Image-is-Worth-16x16-Words.md

   * How to treat an Image as a sequence of data?

 * What are the key ideas of the paper?
 Key insights?
-  * A new way to treat an image sequencially.
+  * A new way to treat an image sequentially.
-  * An image is divided into 16x16 2D patches and are transfered sequencially into an out-of-box self-attention transformer encoder, followed by MLP Heads which result in classification predictions.
+  * An image is divided into 16x16 2D patches and are transferred sequentially into an out-of-box self-attention transformer encoder, followed by MLP Heads which result in classification predictions.

 * What is the key contribution to the literature at the time it was written?
   * First to reduce entirely the CNNs in usage of transformer in image classification tasks and propose a pure transformer model called Vision Transformer (ViT).
-  * Maybe the first to propose a sequencial treatment on an image.
+  * Maybe the first to propose a sequential treatment on an image.

 * What are the most important things you take out from it?
   * A possible way to treat an image as a sequence of data while preserving some relative information.